trashbirdecology/luisdva.github.io/_posts/2018-09-12-animate-untangle.md

   - gifs
   - tile plots
 image:
-  feature: featurePCKG.png
+  feature: featureAnimate.png
-  credit: Unsplash photo by Maarten van den Heuvel
+  credit: clipartXtras
   creditlink:
-published: false
+published: true
 ---

 Yesterday I tweeted this gif showing what we can do about non-data grouping rows embedded in the data rectangle using the 'unheadr' package (we can and we should put them into their own variable in a tidier way).
 Please ignore the typo in the tweet.